Communications Infrastructure for San Bernardino and

 What is Meshtastic?

 Meshtastic is a technology allowing for portable, off-grid, low/solar-powered communications over wide areas.
 Meshtastic devices are used to create easy-to-use distributed text-messaging-style communications and location sharing networks that don’t rely on public infrastructure.
-Some uses include camping, hiking, emergencies, and community-building.
+Some uses include outdoor activities, camping, hiking, emergencies, and community-building.
+It has been extensively for emergencies, including during Hurricane Helene, and venue support during events such as Burning Man and DEF CON.

 High Desert Mesh logo